andrew/vid/README.md

 Which function counts as the sink is the judgment call the scheme still depends on, and it matters more than it looks.
 A taint flow that runs from `parseInput` through `buildQuery` to `db.exec` gives three valid sinks, and analysts naturally anchor on different points in the chain and produce three different VIDs for what is conceptually the same finding.
 Other ambiguous cases include a wrapper and the function it wraps, one of several near-identical template renderers, or a callsite and the helper it calls.

 Where two researchers pick the same function their VIDs match.
-Where they pick differently the resulting VIDs are linked as aliases the way advisory databases link CVE and GHSA today, with the difference that the link can live in whatever record a consumer chooses to keep rather than requiring a central authority.
+Where they pick differently the resulting VIDs are linked as aliases, the way advisory databases link CVE and GHSA, with the difference that the link can live in whatever record a consumer chooses to keep rather than requiring a central authority.

 The function range itself depends on a specific tree-sitter grammar producing the same boundaries for each function, which is the most stable thing a parser produces but is not authority-free, and pinning a grammar means a grammar bump is also a spec bump.